Employment Relations Act 2004: Section 59 - Citation, commencement and extent

-Schedule 1 -Minor and consequential amendments

-Paragraph 1 was repealed by paragraph 2 of Schedule 20 to the Enterprise and Regulatory Reform Act 2013.
-Paragraph 14 was repealed by paragraph 21(c) of Schedule 4 to the Trade Union Act 2016.

 Reception

-According to the Trades Union Congress (TUC), the Act contains 'significant union victories'.
+According to the Trades Union Congress (TUC), the act contained "significant union victories".
 The TUC's then general secretary, Brendan Barber welcomed the law, noting that "Staff will have to be given information and be consulted over major changes to the business, as they currently are in Britain’s best companies.
 Trade unions will be able to recruit members in an environment free of underhand, US-style union-busting activities and will find it easier the exclude and expel far-right activists in breach of union rules.
 The union modernisation fund the [Act] establishes will enable unions to modernise in the same way the government has helped businesses adapt to grow in the modern economy."